-Under the null hypothesis of no cross-sectional dependence with the first $T \rightarrow \infty$ and then $N \rightarrow \infty$, this test statistics are asymptotically distributed as standard normal.
+Under the null hypothesis of no cross-sectional dependence with the first $T \rightarrow \infty$ and then $N \rightarrow \infty$ , this test statistic is asymptotically distributed as standard normal.

-However, these two tests are likely to exhibit substantial size distortions when N is large relative to T. A new test for cross-sectional dependence (hereafter, CD) of Pesaran (2004) can be used where N is large and T is small.
-The CD statistics are calculated as follows:
+However, these two tests are likely to exhibit substantial size distortions when N is large relative to T. A new test for cross-sectional dependence (hereafter, CD) of Pesaran(2004) can be used where N is large and T is small.
+The CD statistic is calculated as follows: